 Checklists and templates

-"Checklist: The ERP data you need for production planning"
+“Checklist: These ERP data are needed for production planning”

-"5 mistakes when choosing packaging machines – and how to avoid them"
+“5 mistakes in choosing packaging machines – and how to avoid them”

 “Why many automation projects fail – and what you should do differently”